seanziewonzie/Elvis/README.md

 This project allows you to construct polyhedra and velocity sets associated with them in order to numerically solve quickest-path problems in n dimensions.

 First, download and extract the zip file.
-Then, in your command line interface, change into the project directory, then type
+Then, in your command line interface, change into the 'Elvis/src' directory, then type

-`python setup.py`

-This script creates the folders where data will be saved.
-Then, change into `src` and type

 `sage Elvis.py`

-to run the program.
+to setup and run the program.